Sonia Friedman: Theatre producer

 After working at the National Theatre between 1988 and 1993 (fulfilling the various roles of stage management, Education Manager, Head of Education and Producer of Mobile Productions and Theatre for Young People), she co-founded the new writing theatre company Out of Joint in 1993 with Max Stafford-Clark.
 From 1998, Friedman worked as a producer for the Ambassador Theatre Group.
 She launched her own theatre company, Sonia Friedman Productions, in 2002.
-Friedman's productions have been nominated for and won numerous Olivier, Tony and other awards.
+As of June 2026, Sonia Friedman Productions has developed, initiated and led over 300 productions.
+As lead producer, SFP have won a record-breaking 74 Laurence Olivier Awards, 62 Tony Awards and 381 major theatre awards worldwide.

 At the 2014 Olivier Awards, Sonia Friedman Productions made Olivier Awards history by winning the most awards for any producer and for winning prizes for Best New Play (Chimerica), Best New Musical (The Book of Mormon), Best Play Revival (Ghosts) and Best Musical Revival (Merrily We Roll Along).
 In 2017, Friedman won producer of the year at The Stage Awards for a third year (becoming the first person to win the award three times), and was listed as no. 1 on The Stage power list, the second solo female to hold this position in the award's history and becoming the first person to top the list that wasn't a theatre owner.

 SFP productions and co-productions received an unprecedented 31 nominations in the 2017 Olivier Awards – including a record-breaking 11 for Harry Potter and the Cursed Child – the most nominated new play in Olivier history.
 The show went on to win 9 Olivier Awards – the most ever for one production.

 In 2018, Friedman was awarded the Equity Services to Theatre Award at the 18th Annual WhatsOnStage Awards, and was featured in Time Magazine's 100 Most Influential People in the World.

-In 2025, Sonia Friedman and Hugh Jackman launched TOGETHER, a new company dedicated to creating live theatre that is intimate and accessible.
-Every TOGETHER production is driven by a commitment to offering audiences a chance to experience theatre in a fresh and engaging way.
-Working alongside director Ian Rickson, TOGETHER has produced Sexual Misconduct of the Middle Classes (starring Hugh Jackman and Ella Beaty) and Creditors (starring Liev Schreiber, Maggie Siff and Justice Smith), which played in repertory at Audible’s Minetta Lane Theatre in Spring 2025, with Sexual Misconduct of the Middle Classes being developed further for Audible Theatre.
-With Ian Rickson returning to direct, the company currently has other projects in development.